TundraShark/BSky-Post-In-The-Past/README.md

-# BSky Post In The Past
+# Bluesky Post In The Past

+DISCLAIMER: It's possible that this is unintended behavior by the Bluesky team, and therefore this API "feature" may be removed at any time!

-Install the packages using your preferred package manager
+Install the packages using your preferred package manager.
+Pick one of the three installation commands below:

 ```
 npm install